CattanHerself/FeifSPmod/README.md

 Compatibility:
 -

 This mod is compatible with every mod that does not touch the same files.
-Importantly, it is compatible with UnassumingVenusaur's Gay Fates mod.
-In fact, she's even credited in the opening because I run this mod on my console and you should too.
-It is also compatible with her other mods, such as Early Flora or inverted Jakob/Felicia recruitment.
+It does not change any story/support conversation and should be fully compatible with mods changing those.
+This mod should also be compatible with "content restoration" mods that bring certain features of the Japanese version into the global one.
+To be safe, instal this mod AFTER any content restoration mod, and both should work just fine.
+If not, please let me know and I will see what can be done.

 Credit:
 -